- Great looks

 A new 2020 RAV4 TRD Off-Road adds more trail-riding goodies, but every RAV4 gets good stuff.

 New Android Auto compatibility complements an outstanding suite of basic features in every RAV4 that includes at least a 7.0-inch touchscreen with Apple CarPlay compatibility, automatic emergency braking, at least one USB charger, Bluetooth connectivity, and power features.

-Good basic equipment and a generous touchscreen, which grows to 8.0 inches on Adventure, Limited, and TRD Off-Road trims, is how we arrive at our score of 7 out of 10.
-(Read more about how we rate cars.)
+Good basic equipment with a generous touchscreen, which grows to 8.0 inches on Adventure, Limited, and TRD Off-Road trims, and a good overall value is how we arrive at our score of 7 out of 10.

 This year, the 2020 RAV4 adds a TRD Off-Road (based on the Adventure trim) to its lineup of LE, XLE, XLE Premium, and Limited trim levels.
 RAV4 Hybrid models are available in LE, XLE, Limited, and XSE trims.